ethereum-optimism/optimism/docs/op-stack/src/docs/understand/explainer.md

 #### Proposed Solution:

-It is possible to replace the trusted set of chain attestors by introducing permissionless proofs—such as Cannon—where dispute resolution is entirely on-chain.
-However, the challenge with entirely on-chain proofs is there is no fallback mechanism if they were to break.
+It is possible to replace the trusted set of chain attestors by introducing permissionless proofs—such as Cannon—where dispute resolution is entirely onchain.
+However, the challenge with entirely onchain proofs is there is no fallback mechanism if they were to break.
 To ensure that they will never fail, it is possible to introduce a multi-proof system which provides safety through redundancy.
 For more information on the multi-proof design click [here](https://medium.com/ethereum-optimism/our-pragmatic-path-to-decentralization-cb5805ca43c1).

 ### Low Latency L2 to L2 Message Passing